ryanstraits/ryanstraits.github.io/about.md

 ##### Why are you choosing to bare your soul in blog form in the year 2018 instead of say, on Medium, or Facebook, or somewhere similar.

 Well, I'm a millennial, but just barely.
 I made the cut on the front end of the generation by just a year or two.
 So thus, blog form makes just a little bit more sense to me than Snapchat.
 I consider myself on the "adequately bandaged" side of the bleeding edge.

 I'm also choosing this particular personal blog site because I think that the transparency I'm aiming for requires a level of intimacy that might get steamrolled in a more "public" platform.
+Oh, and I coded much of this site by myself.
+At this point, I'll take all the cool I can get.

 ---